 HOW DO WE USE YOUR PERSONAL information?

-We will use your personal information as described in the privacy notice provided to you, but, for example, we may use your personal information to administer any account(s) you have with us or to send you information we think you might find useful, provided you have indicated that you are happy to be contacted for these purposes.
+We will use your personal information as described in the privacy notice provided to you, but, for example, we may use your personal information to administer any account(s)? you have with us or to send you information we think you might find useful, provided you have indicated that you are happy to be contacted for these purposes.
 To see how we use your personal information, please see our current privacy notices, which can be accessed below:

 Member privacy notice – [include link]